METROPOLIS | ANIME REVIEW & ANALYSIS

 Reading Between the Levels in Metropolis

-The anime tunes down the emphasis on fear of technology though, but it clearly hides in the shadows of Metropolis, nonetheless.
-The human tragedy in both films are caused by leaders who aim to use technological advance to their own benefit.
+The anime tones down the emphasis on fear of technology, though, but it clearly hides in the shadows of Metropolis, nonetheless.
+The human tragedy in both films is caused by leaders who aim to use technological advances for their own benefit.

-In the original Metropolis, technological advance itself appears to be the villain.
-In anime Metropolis, however, human emotion is put forth as the root of evil.
-This is clearly underlined in a two central scenes.
+In the original Metropolis, technological advancement itself appears to be the villain.
+In anime Metropolis, however, human emotion is portrayed as the root of evil.
+This is clearly underlined in two central scenes.
 The first scene is the start of a city riot, when a robot asks the insurgent leader:

 Robot: «Why must humanity settle matters by resorting to violence?»

-(Insurgent raises gun and blow robots head off.
+(Insurgent raises a gun and blows the robot's head off.
 Riot starts.)

 The second scene is the conversation between Duke Red and Tima that triggers her transformation into a harbinger of doom: